raharrasy/RL2019-BaseCodes/Exercise2/README.md

 # Exercise 2 - Q-Learning, SARSA, and first-visit MC control with soft policies

-In this exercise, you are required to implement an attacking agent in the discretized Half Field Offense (HFO) domain.
-These agents will be controlled using the Q-Learning (**Section 6.5 of the book**), SARSA (**Section 6.4 of the book**), and first visit Monte Carlo control for soft policies (**Algorithm in page 101 of the book**).
+In this exercise, your task is to implement an attacking agent in the discretized Half Field Offense (HFO) domain.
+Your agent will be controlled using Q-Learning (**Section 6.5 of the book**), SARSA (**Section 6.4 of the book**), and first visit Monte Carlo control with soft policies (**Algorithm in page 101 of the book**).

-Just like in Exercise 1, the environment is a gridworld where each position is associated with a probability of scoring goals.
-Additionally, defending NPCs are positioned in parts of the environment and acts as obstacles.
+Just like in Exercise 1, the environment is a gridworld where each position is associated with a probability of scoring a goal.
+Additionally, defending players are positioned in parts of the environment and acts as obstacles.
 Episodes always end when agents execute the **KICK** action.
 If an agent manages to score a goal in an episode, the agent receives a reward of **+1**.
-Agents will also be punished with a penalty if it moves into a grid occupied by a defensive NPC.
-The position of defense NPCs will not change during the course of each episode.
+The agent will be punished with a penalty if it moves into a grid location occupied by a defending player.
+The position of defending players will not change during the course of each episode.

 Full codes for the discretized HFO domain can be found in the `DiscreteHFO` folder.
 In particular, `DiscreteHFO/HFOAttackingPlayer.py` contains the implementation of the interface between the HFO domain and your agent controller.